GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### My main conclusion after spending ten years of my life working on the TEX project is that software is hard.
-It’s harder than anything else I’ve ever had to do.
+> ### The tools we use have a profound and devious influence on our thinking habits, and therefore on our thinking abilities.
 >
-> ~ *Donald Knuth*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts